ChronSyn/themegen/README.md

 - `factor` [optional] [default: 0.2] - The factor by which to adjust shades.
 Higher number = more extreme difference between shades
 - `darkerShadesToGenerate` [optional] [default: 3] - The number of darker shades to generate for each colour
 - `lighterShadesToGenerate` [optional] [default: 3] - The number of lighter shades to generate for each colour

+#### Caveats

+**Typescript 4.1 or greater required**

+Due to limitations of typescript and it's template literal types, it will only provide type suggestions for **up to 20 lighter shades and 20 darker shades**.
+This means that if you are generating 21 darker shades and 21 lighter shades, only shades 1 through to 20 will be suggested.
+Likewise, even if you only generate 3 darker shades and 3 lighter shades, it will suggest shades 1 through to 20.

+This is simply because it doesn't appear to be possible to specify `number` as part of the template literal, so I've had to manually specify numbers - I figured 20 shades would be more than enough for the majority of use cases.

+This means you could technically use a colour which isn't generated because you didn't generate enough shades.

+You can still technically use `PRIMARY_DARKER_28` if you happen to generate enough shades, but you will have to make use of `//@ts-ignore` to prevent TS from complaining.

+As always, use responsibly.

+#### Why?

+I've typically manually generated shades of colours and copied them into an interface to generate a theme.
+I decided it was time to do better.